JBuils/JBuils.github.io/_pages/about.md

-Throughout my academic journey, I have presented my research in numerous **national and international conferences**, including **EuChemS, ESPA or ICCC**.
+Throughout my academic journey, I have presented my research in numerous **national and international conferences**, including **EuChemS, ESPA, ICCC or WATOC**.
 I have also contributed to competitive national research projects, such as those funded by the Spanish Ministry of Science and the Severo Ochoa Excellence Program.
 Furthermore, I have supervised and mentored early-career researchers, including PhD students conducting